react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

   - If the screen for the tab renders a scroll view, scroll to top is performed by `useScrollToTop`
   - If the screen for the tab renders a stack navigator, a `popToTop` action is performed on the stack

-To prevent the default behavior, you can call `eventPreventDefault`:
+To prevent the default behavior, you can call `event.preventDefault`:

 <samp id="material-top-tab-prevent-default">